vu-bigdata-2020/example-notebooks/infrastructure/example_Hadoop_map_reduce.md

 * 4 GB RAM
 * VDI disk -Dynamically allocated

-## Installation of Ubuntu Linux on VirtualBox VM and other prereqs for Hadoop:
+## 2.Installation of Ubuntu Linux on VirtualBox VM and other prereqs for Hadoop:

 ### Download an image for Ubuntu Linux OS 18.4 LTS from -
 https://ubuntu.com/download/desktop